keptn/keptn.github.io/content/docs/install/k8s/index.md

 ---
 title: Create or bring a Kubernetes cluster
-description: Install Keptn on your Kubernetes cluster and expose it.
+description: Install Keptn on your Kubernetes cluster and expose it
 weight: 10
 ---